TALES OF TERROR

 Now it's something of a drinking game: one you're guaranteed to lose (or win, depending on your definition).

 The second tale is The Black Cat starring Peter Lorre and Joyce Jameson.
-Montresor Herringbone (Peter Lorre: THE RAVEN, A COMEDY OF TERRORS), drunk and violent, forces his wife Annabel (Joyce Jameson: A COMEDY OF TERRORS, DEATH RACE 2000) to give him money so he can continue drinking.
+Montresor Herringbone (Peter Lorre: M, THE MAN WHO KNEW TOO MUCH, MAD LOVE, THE BOOGIE MAN WILL GET YOU, THE INVISIBLE AGENT, THE BEAST WITH FIVE FINGERS, ARSENIC AND OLD LACE, 20,000 LEAGUES UNDER THE SEA, VOYAGE TO THE BOTTOM OF THE SEA, THE COMEDY OF TERRORS), drunk and violent, forces his wife Annabel (Joyce Jameson: THE COMEDY OF TERRORS, DEATH RACE 2000) to give him money so he can continue drinking.

 Soon Montresor is getting thrown out of a bar for being drunk and broke (Bartenders can't tolerate broken-ness).
 Stumbling down the street and begging or demanding money from passerby, Montresor stumbles into a wine tasting event.
 Mr. Fortunato Lucrezi (Vincent Price) is the honored guest as the foremost wine taster in the world.
 Montresor, stupid and belligerent, slanderously challenges Lucrezi and all the wine experts to a wine tasting contest.
 Impugned but ever the gentleman, Mr. Lucrezi accepts the challenge, and so the dark comedy begins.